 In the upper regions of the Johnnie Walker range, this Platinum Label is the only one to have an age statement: all of its components are 18 years old.
+Apart from the Johnnie Walker Green Label 15yo but that one has been phased out.

 It sits just under the most expensive Johnnie Walker Blue Label and above the Gold Label Reserve, which has now lost its previous 18yo statement and seems to be discontinued altogether in some countries.
 Not sure how the marketing guys explain all this shifting around, to me it just seems confusing…